harriott/misc/linux/QR/QR.md

     shopt login_shell

 ### loops
+    break  # breaks out of loop
-    for f in **/*; do echo $f; done for i in {0..9..2}; do echo $i; done for i in bee fly wasp; do echo $i; done
+    continue  # to next iteration of loop for f in **/*; do echo $f; done for i in {0..9..2}; do echo $i; done for i in bee fly wasp; do echo $i; done